veeneck/CutsceneKit/README.md

 To dive in, start by looking at [CKCutscene](http://veeneck.github.io/CutsceneKit/Classes/CKCutscene.html) and then you can begin constructing a [CKSequence](http://veeneck.github.io/CutsceneKit/Classes/CKSequence.html)

+## Creating Custom CKActions

+There is a lot of power in extending CKAction to create reusable cutscene features.
+Included in this framework is [CKDialogueAction](http://veeneck.github.io/CutsceneKit/Classes/CKDialogueAction.html) which manages groups of text in the cutscene.
+View the source code of that file as a starting reference.

 ## Status

 Not ready for use.